-Never, never, never leave your animals at a boarding facility, daycare center, or training kennel unless you visit it in person.
+Never, never, never leave your animals at a boarding, daycare, or training facility unless you visit it in person.

 The Age of the Internet makes it easy for anyone to create an impressive website.
-A business owner can take fancy photos, write glowing copy, and create the impression of quality whether accurate or not.
+A business owner can take fancy photos, write glowing copy, and create the impression of quality whether they provide it or not.
 Reviews are fallible, too.
 Some are fake.
-In others, friends and family rave about the business and in others angry people misconstrue their experiences in an attempt to punish.
-But visiting a place in person cuts through any falsehoods.
+In others, friends and family rave about the business and in others angry people misconstrue their experiences in an attempt to punish for a perceiving wrong.
+But visiting a place in person cuts through most falsehoods.
 Before you leave your animal with a trainer or pet care business, visit in person.

 Years ago a training client asked us to transport his dog, one I had trained as a puppy, to a specialty trainer for hunting work.
-No problem, but when I arrived the felt very heavy.
+No problem, but when I arrived the atmosphere felt very heavy.
 The energy of the place felt hard and dark.
 The facilities were run down and poorly maintained.
-Twenty or more dogs swam around in a single large pen.
-So much dog poop lay on the ground that the dogs could not avoid stepping in and smearing it.
+Twenty or more dogs swam around in each pen like goldfish.
+So much dog poop lay on the ground that the dogs could not avoid stepping in and smearing it everywhere.
 The place wreaked.
-Multiple empty, dirty food bowls sat strewn around the pen, an indication that all dogs were fed together and that some likely had to fight to eat.
+Multiple empty, dirty food bowls sat strewn around the pen, an indication that all dogs were fed together and that some likely had to fight to get food.
 The trainer was stern and unfriendly and seemed miffed about having to deal with me.
-When he moved along the fence of the pen, the dogs showed no affinity for him and some skirted away.
+When he moved along the fence of the pens, the dogs showed no affinity for him and some cowered.

 When I left, I phoned my client and shared my impressions.
-He insisted I leave the dog, which I did, and sometime later he reported the trainer had declared his dog had only moderate talent for hunting and was dog-aggressive.
+He insisted he had checked the guy and and I should leave the dog, which I did.
+Some weeks later, my client reported that the trainer had declared his dog had only moderate talent for hunting and was seriously dog-aggressive.
 Having trained her as a pup, I knew her personality was in no way aggressive.
 And after more time my client's dog reportedly killed another dog.
-Now, not only was she labeled as useless for hunting but also dangerous, and these labels led inevitably to a merry-go-round of owners and homes.
+At that point, not only was she labeled as useless for hunting but also dangerous, and these labels led inevitably to a merry-go-round of owners and homes.
 This wonderful dog's plight angered me so much that I refused to transport any dog to another facility unless I knew the owners AND had visited in person.

 Her fate could have been avoided had the owner taken the time to drive a few hours, meet the trainer, and look at his place.
 (Or listen to me, someone he knew and trusted.)
 Had he, I'm guessing he would not have left his dog and she would've had a good life.

 Most businesses appear better on the Internet than in person.
 We often found ourselves arriving asking, "Is this really the place shown on their website?"
-(We believe most people do not intend to deceive; rather, they are simply trying to make the best possible impression.)
+(We believe most people do not intend to deceive; rather, they are simply trying to make a favorable impression.)

 You get what you pay for.
 Always, always, the nicest places charge more.
 (They must.
 Their costs are higher.)